How Florida Workers Comp Rates Are Calculated

 The longer an employee stays on workers comp benefits, the more expensive the claim.
 Having a return-to-work program with modified duty options can cut claim costs significantly and keep your EMR in check.

-4. Use Pay-As-You-Go Billing
+4. Switch to Pay-As-You-Go Billing

 Traditional workers comp policies require an upfront deposit based on estimated payroll, with a year-end audit that can lead to a large additional bill.
 Pay-as-you-go plans calculate premiums based on actual payroll each pay period, improving cash flow and reducing surprises.

-5. Consider a PEO Arrangement
+5. Explore a PEO Arrangement

 PEO insurance allows small businesses to share the risk pool with other employers, often resulting in lower workers comp rates.
 A Professional Employer Organization handles payroll, HR, and workers comp administration, which can be cost-effective for businesses with fewer than 50 employees.